emarcey/cicerone/glossary/brewing.md

 		* brewer can watch fermentation and gauge progress
 		* broad, shallow containers encourage ester formation
 		* top cropping allows yeast to be collected for future use
+* **Saccharification:** the process of breaking a complex carbohydrate (such as starch or cellulose) into its monosaccharide components
+* **Sparging:** process of rinsing mash grain bed to extract as much sugar from grain as possible, without extracting tannins in the process
 * **Speise:** a mix of wort and yeast used instead of priming sugar for bottle conditioning by German brewers.
 Common in traditional hefeweizen
 * **Top Cropping:** also known as skimming
 	* the process of harvesting yeast from the top of an open fermentation vessel during primary fermentation, to ensure a collection of healthy, "top-fermenting" yeast